 To open a live account, you’ll need a minimum deposit of at least $200.
-Alternatively, eToro offer a demo account that you can use to practice and familiarise yourself with their platform.
+Alternatively, eToro offers a demo account that you can use to practice and familiarise yourself with their platform.

-Regulated by the Financial Conduct Authority, UK (FRN: 583263 ), and CySEC (Licence: 109/10 ). eToro puts all client funds in a segregated bank account and uses tier-1 banks for this. eToro have been established since 2006, and have a head office in Cyprus, UK.
+Regulated by the Financial Conduct Authority, UK (FRN: 583263), CySEC (Licence: 109/10), and ASIC (AFSL #491139). eToro puts all client funds in a segregated bank account and uses tier-1 banks for this. eToro has been established since 2006, and have a head office in Cyprus, UK.

 Before we dive into some of the more detailed aspects of eToro’s spreads, fees, platforms and trading features, you may want to open eToro’s website in a new tab by clicking the button below in order to see the latest information directly from eToro.

-Like most brokers, eToro take a fee from the spread, which is the difference between the buy and sell price of an instrument.
+Like most brokers, eToro takes a fee from the spread, which is the difference between the buy and sell price of an instrument.

 The spreads displayed below are based on the minimum fixed spreads listed on eToro’s website.
-The colour bars show how competitive eToro’s spreads are in comparison to other popular brokers featured on BrokerNotes.
+The colour bars show how competitive eToro' spreads are in comparison to other popular brokers featured on BrokerNotes.